toledkrw/Aula-DataScience-Trabalho1/readme.md

 python -u main.py -s -a 570
 ```

+The stored data will follow this <a href="https://github.com/Revadike/InternalSteamWebAPI/wiki/Search-Market">structure</a>, since its a RAW extraction.

 If main.py is executed within the project folder, manually, the data will be stored in the ```data``` folder partitioned by AppID.

 <br/>